Selvam-DG/C_Program/README.md

 - Though in principle a 2-D array can be used to handle several strings, in practice an array of pointers to strings is preferred since it takes less space and is efficient in processing strings.
 - **malloc( )** function can be used to allocate space in memory on the fly during execution of the program.

+### Structure:
+- syntax:
+  - struct <structure name>
+    - {
+      - structure element 1 ;
+      - structure element 2 ;
+      - structure element 3 ;
+   - } ;
+-A structure contains a number of data types grouped together.
+These data types may or may not be of the same type
+- the elements of a structure, they are always stored in contiguous memory locations
+- use a dot (.) operator, to access the element of structure.
+  1. A structure is usually used when we wish to store dissimilar data together.
+  2. Structure elements can be accessed through a structure variable using a dot (.) operator.
+  3. Structure elements can be accessed through a pointer to a structure using the arrow (->) operator.
+  4. All elements of one structure variable can be assigned to another structure variable using the assignment (=) operator.
+  5. It is possible to pass a structure variable to a function either by value or by address.
+  6. It is possible to create an array of structures.

+### Console Input/Output Function:

+- There are numerous library functions available for I/O. These can be classified into two broad categories:
+  - Console I/O functions
+    - Functions to receive input from keyboard and write output to VDU.
+  - File I/O functions :
+    - Functions to perform I/O operations on a floppy disk or a hard disk.

+- The screen and keyboard together are called a console